susTuna/Analisis-dan-Visualisasi-Data-Lagu-Spotify/README.md

 This project is made in order to fulfill one of our Introduction to Computing course requirements.

 ## Notes
-The `requirements.txt` file should list all Python libraries that this simulator depends on, and they will be installed by running the `0.1 Library Installation` cell which contains:
+The `requirements.txt` file should list all Python libraries that this project depends on, and they will be installed by running the `0.1 Library Installation` cell which contains:

 ```
 #install library